Summer Events

 Succeed In and Out of the Classroom

 Does my IEP follow me to college?
 What happens if I need extra time on a test?
 How do I register an emotional support animal?
-I broke my foot and now can’t make it to my class on the third floor: how do I navigate this?
+I broke my foot and now can't make it to my class on the third floor: how do I navigate this?
 What even qualifies as an accommodation?!
-The Office of Accessibility and Educational Opportunity has the answer to all these questions and more!
-Everyone benefits from an accessible education; come and learn how they’ll support yours!
+The Office for Accessibility and Educational Opportunity has the answer to all these questions and more!
+Everyone benefits from an accessible education; come and learn how they'll support yours!

 First-Year Social Night